The Greenhouse Effect

 The Greenhouse effect cannot be observed directly.

-Different GHGMs absorb different wavelength photons.
-An individual absorption peak is known as a spectral band and has a bell-like shape (4).
-The spectra of H₂O and CO₂ are very complex containing hundreds of individual peaks.
-A clear skies spectrum may be observed from space (5).
+An individual absorption peak is known as a spectral band and has a bell-like shape (*4).

 The fundamental physics and chemistry of GHGM infrared absorption as the surface heat photon flux passes through the atmosphere on its way to space is captured in Schwarzschild’s radiative transfer equation (*6).